the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 But ML-powered products require **an outer loop** where after you deploy the model into production, you measure how that model performs when it interacts with real users.
-Then, you use real-world data to build a data flywheel and continue this as part of an outer loop.
+Then, you use real-world data to improve your model, setting up a data flywheel that enables continual improvement.

 ### This Course